 Over 75 billion eggs are produced in the U.S. each year.
 That’s a lot of omelets.
 Most people know that eggs contain protein, but what else?
-Here are some egg nutrition facts.
+Here are some egg nutrition facts, according to the USDA.

 - 6 grams of protein